 Consider upgrading to a keyless entry system at your home.
 Unlike a traditional key, keyless entry systems can be easily programmed to block entry for a proximity card or access code, in case it goes missing.
 This prevents the expense of rekeying the locks and the inconvenience of having new keys made for the rest of the family.
 Your children will be able to open the door and the system records entry activity so that you know what time they come home.
 Keyless entry is also a great solution for granting limited access to babysitters and other caregivers.

 You may have heard about smart home technology.
 This option has been gaining popularity among homeowners in recent years.
 Smart locks let you enter the house through a smartphone application.
 How do they work?
 If your kids have a smartphone, they can download the smart home app which allows them to unlock the door when they arrive.
 If they don’t have a phone, or you only need to let them in occasionally, the smart home app allows you to unlock the door remotely.

-Plus, you can let caretakers, the plumber or delivery service personnel, friends or family in from wherever you are.
+Plus, you can let caretakers, friends or family in from wherever you are.
 The application allows you to see who is requesting access, when they enter and exit, and then block access when their service is no longer needed.